 The Swede listens like a trapped animal.
 He does not betray any fear, only a gloomy resignation that his life is about to end.
 It is not death that he ponders, but memories and another enemy.
 Cinematographer Elwood Bredellswitches between close-ups of Lancaster’s face and the door, then suddenly the two men come in blasting.
 From pitch black begins a light show, arcing like electricity striking a void.
 The canon fire gunshots pour into a field of blackness.
 The killers walking up the stairs acts as foreplay and the gunfire is like violent intercourse… White hot flashes of light break grave blackness.
 The last image we see as it fades to black is Lancaster’s hand falling limp by the bedpost.
 The last words we hear are Swede uttering “Charleston was right, Charleston was right.”

 This is where the powerful prologue ends and Hemingway’s story leaves us with no explanation as to the reason for Swede’s murder, nor insight into why he acquiesces to his death by not trying to elude the killers and his fate.
 From this moment on Veiller’s screenplay starts to expose the back story of the killing.

 The Killers (1946) is the quintessential existentialist film.
-Based on Ernest Hemingway’s 1920’s short story who was immersed in the pre war existentialism of that time period, that fostered tales of crimes and violence.
+Based on Ernest Hemingway’s 1920s short story as he was immersed in the pre-war existentialism of that time period, which fostered tales of crimes and violence.
 As the two French critics Raymond Borde and Etienne Chaumeton remark in their fantastic read and seminal work A Panorama of American Film Noir 1941-153 the killer’s gunmen walking into the diner in Brentwood N.J. and begin complaining about the menu predates the dark Absurdism of the existential movement of playwrights like Harold Pinter and Samuel Beckett.

 It reminds me of how great directors like Quentin Tarantino pay homage to films like The Killers in Pulp Fiction, or the work of Samuel Fuller who didn’t hold back on the vicious realism that was groundbreaking in its day.